 Of course, one can still challenge the constitutionality of state legislation on federal constitutional grounds under Heller and Bruen.
 And even if state and federal courts uphold a state’s gun control legislation, such legislation is not always effective in preventing prohibited guns from entering from a state that allows them.
 But growing political pressure to curb the current proliferation of mass shootings may result in more of the “presumptively lawful” gun regulation that Heller and Bruen permit at the state and local level.

 If you enjoyed this article, please make sure to like, comment, and share below.
-You can also read more op-eds here.
+You can also read more from our All Politics is Local series here.

 Carl J. Schuman

 Carl Schuman has served as a Superior Court judge in Connecticut since 1998.
 He is a former Assistant United States Attorney and currently is on the adjunct faculty of Quinnipiac University School of Law.
 He is a regular contributor to Divided We Fall.
 His views do not necessarily reflect the views of the Connecticut Judicial Branch.